Updated November 19. 2025; December 6, 2025, Feb.3/26

 Classify my emotional response to the psr using three simple classes:

-“good me” for feelings that are positive (pleasure) or for feelings that I imagine will solve things fast (anger always comes with the fantasy that I can shake up the environment into going my way),
+good me” for feelings that are positive (pleasure) or for feelings that I imagine will solve things fast and result in a positive feeling.
+For example: anger always comes with the fantasy that I can shake up the environment or shake up even my own mind into changing from not going my way to going my way.
+Thus, the feeling this fantasy triggers is good.
+Thus, “good me, I’m angry”.

 “poor me” for fear and for feeling sorry for myself.